 Conditions

 The Panhandle Nordic Club is dedicated to maintaining and expanding Nordic recreation in the North Idaho Panhandle.
 Through volunteer stewardship and funds from Idaho’s Park & Ski program, we groom and care for the Fourth of July Pass trail system—providing quality cross-country skiing and snowshoeing experiences for intermediate and advanced users.
-Your Park & Ski permit (Area 4) directly supports these efforts to keep Nordic opportunities accessible, safe, and thriving for our community and future generations.
+Your Park & Ski permit (Area 4th July Pass) directly supports these efforts to keep Nordic opportunities accessible, safe, and thriving for our community and future generations.

 Your Permit Powers Our Trails